 - Noise control

 Please refer to our Quantifier Range or Pulsar Nova range of sound level meters for specific applications or contact us to discuss your entertainment noise monitoring requirements.
-You may also find our personal noise dosemeter, the NoiseBadge, of use when undertaking entertainment noise measurements relating to capture individual noise exposure for hard to reach staff.
+You may also find our personal noise dosemeter, the NoiseBadge, of use when undertaking noise measurements relating to capture individual noise exposure for hard to reach staff.
 Such staff include: bar staff, security staff, artists/musicians, maintenance or health and safety staff.

 Please also consult our latest noise-activated warning sign, the PulsarSafeEar, which may also be suited for your application.
 Our friendly team of noise experts will be able to provide you with further information on this product.